vega/vega-datasets/datapackage.md

 ### path
 population.json
 ### description
-United States population statistics by sex and age group across decades between 1850 and 2000.
+U.S. population counts by age group (0-90+ in 5-year intervals) and sex for each decade between 1850 and 2000, collected and harmonized from historical census records by IPUMS USA.
-The dataset was obtained from IPUMS USA, which "collects, preserves and harmonizes U.S. census microdata" from as early as 1790.

-IPUMS updates and revises datasets over time, which may result in discrepancies between this dataset and current IPUMS data.
-Details on data revisions are available here.
+IPUMS updates and revises datasets over time, which may result in discrepancies with current IPUMS data.

 When using this dataset, please refer to IPUMS USA terms of use.
 The organization requests the use of the following citation for this json file: